zuozhenggh/learning-library/developer-library/converged-db-with-oas/predictive-analytics/predictive-analytics.md

 ![](./images/paoas5.1.png " ")
 2. Select the "Performance Tile" visualization.
 ![](./images/paoas5.2.png " ")
-3. Now we will analyze on employees based on job staisfaction and work life-balance.
+3. Now we will analyze on employees based on job satisfaction and work-life nbalance.

 Select Employee count, JobSatisfaction and Worklife balance from the prediction table and pick "Horizontal Stacked" visualization.
 ![](./images/paoas5.3.png " ")